parakram93/hallucination_evaluation/README.md

 ## Purpose

 This project was built to explore hallucination mitigation in NLP systems by separating the tasks of factual verification and text correction into two specialized models.

+Note: In the code given above, the path of the folder may vary because i havent uploaded full path to the files due to the limited storage